What your responsibilities are

 Let us know if you need help

-We are here to help you understand your responsibilities and do the right thing.
+We’re here to help you understand your responsibilities and do the right thing.

 We can also help you if something is wrong.

-- call us on 1800 800 110.
+Call us on 1800 800 110.

-- submit an enquiry through our service hub .
+Submit an enquiry through our service hub .

-- talk to your my NDIS contact or visit your local office in person.
+Talk to your my NDIS contact or visit your local office in person.

-Contact the NDIS Commission
+Contact the NDIS Commission if you have concerns

 Contact the NDIS Quality and Safeguards Commission if you don’t like how your provider is treating you, you don't feel safe or you think something is wrong.

-You can contact the NDIS Commission:
+You can contact the NDIS Commission by: